skypilot-org/skypilot/docs/source/examples/managed-jobs.rst

   This feature is great for scaling out: running a single job for long durations, or running many jobs in parallel.

-SkyPilot supports **managed jobs** (:code:`sky jobs`), where "managed" means any spot preemptions or hardware failures are auto-recovered by SkyPilot.
+SkyPilot supports **managed jobs** (:code:`sky jobs`), where "managed" means if a job's underlying compute experienced any spot preemptions or hardware failures, SkyPilot will automatically recover the job.
-Users can launch:

-..
-It can be used in three modes:
+Managed jobs can be used in three modes:

 #. :ref:`Managed spot jobs <spot-jobs>`: Jobs run on auto-recovering spot instances.
 This **saves significant costs** (e.g., ~70\% for GPU VMs) by making preemptible spot instances useful for long-running jobs.
-#. :ref:`On-demand or reserved jobs <on-demand>`: Jobs run on auto-recovering on-demand or reserved instances.
+#. :ref:`Managed on-demand/reserved jobs <on-demand>`: Jobs run on auto-recovering on-demand or reserved instances.
 Useful for jobs that require guaranteed resources.
-#. :ref:`Pipelines <pipeline>`: Run pipelines that contain multiple tasks (which
+#. :ref:`Managed pipelines <pipeline>`: Run pipelines that contain multiple tasks (which
    can have different resource requirements and ``setup``/``run`` commands).
    Useful for running a sequence of tasks that depend on each other, e.g., data processing, training a model, and then running inference on it.